in ,

 • Make a toilet routine:

-Make a habit to visit the toilet early in the morning after breakfast daily.
+Make a habit of visiting the toilet early in the morning after breakfast daily.
 In the first few days, when you are not used to it, you may need to sit for a while but when your gut knows your routine, it will start moving at that time of the day.

 Do not strain as you may develop a fissure or piles which can be very painful and disturbing.